-Oei Kok Eong, aged 67, male, was appointed to the Board of Directors of SMIS on 21 November 2014 as an Independent Non-Executive Director.
-He also serves as the Chairman of the Audit and Risk Committee and a member of the Nomination Committee and Remuneration Committee.
+Oei Kok Eong, aged 68, male, was appointed to the Board of Directors of SMIS on 21 November 2014 as an Independent Non-Executive Director.
+He is also serves as a member of the Audit and Risk Committee, the Nomination Committee and Remuneration Committee.